Dr. Jonathan Drury and others at Durham University are mapping geographical and seasonal variation in demoiselle damselfly wing colouration.

 If you are submitting multiple photographs, please indicate whether there are repeated photographs of the same individual or whether you are submitting multiple different individuals.

 Overall, over a hundred ‘citizen scientists’ from across the U.K., many of whom are members of the BDS, submitted a total of nearly 500 photographs to the project during 2018.
-So far, the we have measured the relative size of male Banded Demoiselles’ wingspots from these photographs.
+So far, we have measured the relative size of male Banded Demoiselles’ wingspots from these photographs.
 One interesting finding is that there is a change in the average wingspot size over the flight season: males emerging early in the year tend to have smaller wingspots than males that emerge in the peak season.
-For instance, here is a photograph of a male taken on 1 June.
+For instance, here is a photograph of a male taken on 1 June and another taken on 23 June.

 Photograph of a male taken on 1 June.